Mount Rainier: Modern activity and threat

-Mount Rainier is listed as a Decade Volcano, or one of the 16 volcanoes on Earth with the greatest likelihood of causing loss of life and property if eruptive activity resumes.
+Mount Rainier is listed as a Decade Volcano, or one of 16 volcanoes on Earth with the greatest likelihood of causing loss of life and property if eruptive activity resumes.
 If Mount Rainier were to erupt as powerfully as Mount St. Helens did in its May 18, 1980 eruption, the effect would be cumulatively greater, because of the far more massive amounts of glacial ice locked on the volcano compared to Mount St. Helens, the vastly more heavily populated areas surrounding Rainier, and the fact that Mount Rainier is almost twice the size of St. Helens.
 Lahars from Rainier pose the most risk to life and property, as many communities lie atop older lahar deposits.
-According to the United States Geological Survey (USGS), about 150,000 people live on top of old lahar deposits of Rainier.
-Not only is there much ice atop the volcano, the volcano is also slowly being weakened by hydrothermal activity.
-According to Geoff Clayton, a geologist with a Washington State Geology firm, RH2 Engineering, a repeat of the 5000-year-old Osceola Mudflow would destroy Enumclaw, Orting, Kent, Auburn, Puyallup, Sumner and all of Renton.
+According to the United States Geological Survey (USGS), about 150,000 people live on old lahar deposits of Rainier.
+Not only is there much ice atop the volcano, but the volcano is also slowly being weakened by hydrothermal activity.
+According to Geoff Clayton, a geologist with a Washington State Geology firm, RH2 Engineering, a repeat of the 5,000-year-old Osceola Mudflow would destroy Enumclaw, Orting, Kent, Auburn, Puyallup, Sumner and all of Renton.
 Such a mudflow might also reach down the Duwamish estuary and destroy parts of downtown Seattle, and cause tsunamis in Puget Sound and Lake Washington.
 Rainier is also capable of producing pyroclastic flows and expelling lava.
 A 2012 Washington State Department of Natural Resources estimate showed that a significant lahar could cause up to $40 billion in damage downriver.

 According to Kevin Scott, a scientist with the USGS: